mtgjson/mtgjson-website/docs/changelogs/mtgjson-v5/index.md

 - `/file/*` (Documentation): Files are longer documented individually, instead their contents are pure Data Models
 - The "About Us" page no longer uses a table of contents
-- `setCode` was mistakenly added and is now removed from the `Card` Data Model
+- `setCode` was mistakenly added and is now removed from the `Card` data model